anpom21/Git_Course/README.md

+# Git Course
+First make your own repository and complete this exercise.
+When that its done you can continue with Exercise 1, 2 and 3.
-# 🧪 Exercise 0 – Git it Online!
+## Exercise 0
 ## 🗒️ Objective
 Create a brand-new Git repository from scratch, add a simple file or edit a README, commit your changes, and **push it to your own GitHub profile**.
 This is your first full Git cycle!